 The Betagi-Pomora Agroforestry Experience: When one talks about agroforestry advances in Bangladesh, the experiences gained in the two hilly villages of Rangunia Thana, Chittagong district are invariably mentioned.
 The Betagi-Pomora project aimed at achieving three goals:

-1) To regenerate denuded hills by planting trees
+1) To regenerate denuded hills by planting trees2) To rehabilitate the landless farmers and

 3) To protect the forest from the illegal felling with the help of the settlers.